South Carolina Prostitution Lawyers and Solicitation Defense Attorneys

-Prostitution and solicitation charges in South Carolina can be complicated and involve an array of legal issues.
-Whether you are the person offering a sexual service, or the person accepting sexual service, you can be charged with prostitution and/or solicitation.
-In order to be charged with this crime, a completed sexual service is not required, and an agreement or offer is enough to support this charge.
+Solicitation and prostitution charges can be complicated and involve an array of legal issues.
+Whether you are the person offering a sexual service, or the person soliciting or accepting the sexual service, you can be charged with prostitution and/or solicitation.
+In order to be charged with this crime, a completed sexual service is not required, and an agreement or offer may be enough for law enforcement to arrest you.

 - Procure or solicit for the purpose of prostitution;